venkata-anil-pasumarthy/lendico-assignment/README.md

         And also, add make header as below Content-Type:application/json

-Since, I have limited time, I did not created custom exceptions on my own like, handling invalid POST body structure.
+Since, I have limited time, I did not create custom exceptions on my own like, handling invalid POST body structure.
 I think, I covered at least Framework exceptions that can be triggered for any exceptions.

+Some Debug tips:

+1. Terminate all Launches before running the program.
+Generally, program runs on 8080 port.
+2. If any Maven -compile error due to running on JRE instead of JDK.
+Please change as below.
+    Windows -> Preferences -> Java -> Install JRE's - Add JDK which you added as part of your classpath,if it has only JRE.
+                                                      Select JDK and click ok.